oasis-tcs/csaf/extension/README.md

 1. Engage the OASIS CSAF Technical Committee early through its public discussions or issue tracker to validate the need and the intended schema location.
 2. Develop the CSAF Extension Package, extension schema, specification, and an open-source reference implementation in a memory-safe language.
-3. Confirm that all governance requirements above are met, and assemble the submission package (versioned schema, specification, tests, documentation, reference implementation, and IPR license grant).
+3. Confirm that all governance requirements above are met, and assemble the submission package (CSAF Extension Package, versioned schema, specification, tests, documentation, reference implementation, and IPR license grant).
 4. Submit the extension for TC review and community feedback.
 5. The TC votes on the extension and if applicable on the criticality assessment.
 6. On approval, the extension is registered and documented in the registry.